 Byung Yi, who has more than thirty years of experience in research and development of communications and space systems, started his career in 1976 as a staff engineer and moved steadily up the ladder to technical director at Fairchild Space Company, chief engineer at Orbital Sciences Corporation, and now the senior vice president of LG Electronics and president of LG Mobile Research Center.
 In his current position, Dr. Yi is responsible for conducting the research relevant to future wireless mobile devices and for developing the mobile terminal models for U.S. and North American operators.
 Complementing his management skills, Dr. Yi has an impressive record of research and innovation, highlighted by the eight U.S. patents and five international patents he holds.
 Dr. Yi also has an extensive list of technical publications to his name and has served on the board of directors or steering committees of a number of professional organizations, including the Telecommunication Industry Association, the Center for Wireless Communications, the 3rd Generation Partnership Project 2 Technical Specification Group, and a number of others.
 He received his bachelor's degree in electrical engineering from Yon Sei University in 1973, his master's degree in electrical engineering from the University of Michigan in 1980, and his doctoral degree in electrical engineering from GW in 1999.

 Dr. Ya-Qin Zhang currently serves as the president of Baidu Corporation, a leading Internet company based in Beijing, China, with over 40,000 employees.
 Dr. Zhang joined Baidu from Microsoft, where he most recently served as corporate vice president and chairman of its Asia R&D Group, leading Microsoft’s overall research and development efforts in Asia-Pacific.
 During his 15-year tenure at Microsoft, he held various other key positions, including the managing director of Microsoft Research Asia, chairman of Microsoft China, and corporate vice president of Mobile and Embedded Products Division.
-In 1997, Dr. Zhang—then in his early 30s—became the youngest ever Fellow of the Institute of Electrical and Electronics Engineers (IEEE).
+In 1997, Dr. Zhang—then in his early 30s— became the yougest member ever inducted as an IEEE Fellow.
 He has published more than 500 papers in leading international conferences and journals, and has been granted more than 60 U.S. patents in digital video, Internet, multimedia, wireless, and satellite communications.
 Dr. Zhang received bachelor of science and master of science degrees in electrical engineering from the University of Science and Technology of China in 1983 and 1985, respectively, and a doctor of science degree in electrical engineering from GW in 1989.